cloudfoundry/cf-mysql-release/CONTRIBUTING.md

     1. Update submodules (`./update`)

     1. Create a feature branch (`git checkout -b awesome_sauce`)
-        * Run the tests to ensure that your local environment is working `./scripts/test_submodules`
+        * Run the unit tests to ensure that your local environment is working `./scripts/test-unit`

     1. Make changes on the branch:
         * Adding a feature